firecckk/ITI1121winter2020/assignment1/README.md

 # Junit Test Script for assignment1

+## Before you download, you need to create a JUnit folder under your assignment1 folder.
+`mkdir JUnit`

 ## A fast commnad to download this test script:
 `curl -o ./JUnit/a1test https://raw.githubusercontent.com/firecckk/ITI1121winter2020/master/assignment1/a1test && chmod +x ./JUnit/a1test`